webis-de/PUS-23/README.md

 - write results to file and plot timelines
 - plot revision and bibliography distribution
 - read timeline csv (timeline subdirectory; deprecated)
+- scraper to get all revisions of an article from wikipedia as line JSON

 ### data